Old version

 As an example, we have filled in the first row of the table to describe the existing

-field.
+rawScorefield.
 You should add the descriptions of your proposed new variables.
 You may not need all of the rows in the table. -

 (4 points) Now let’s say that we want to add a method called

-that takes in a category string and uses it to change the category of the calledGrade
+setCategorythat takes in a category string and uses it to change the category of the calledGradeobject.- What type of method should

-be — static or non-static?
+setCategorybe — static or non-static?
 Explain briefly. - Assume we have a

-.
+Gradeobject whose current category is"quiz".
+The professor who assigned the grade has decided to make the associated test worth more, so we need to callsetCategoryto change the grade’s category to"exam".
 During that method call, what changes will the method need to make to the values of the variables that you proposed above?
 Be as specific as possible.

 - What type of method should